-The above table shows a generally good fit along the Proposed CBC, with all time periods meeting the required TII/TAG guidance for absolute/percentage difference.
-Although the guidance is not fully met for GEH, a review of GEH <10 shows that most turns are within guidance.
+The above table shows a good fit along the Proposed CBC, with the lunch-time (LT), school-run (SR) and evening (PM) time periods meeting the required TII/TAG guidance for absolute/percentage difference and the morning (AM) being just below this at 83%.
+The guidance compared to GEH is significantly lower, but a comparison at GEH=10 shows that results are within guidance.
 The numbers of turns within 10% of the observed proportions is all either above or close to 85%, indicating the distribution of the flow across the arms is sufficiently accurate.